 You may be sitting there planning your upcoming road trip and thinking “How is driving in Norway?”.
 You can stop overthinking for a bit because exploring the major cities in Norway is made more fun with well structured and marked highways especially in the Southern part where all of the urban areas are within a day’s drive from the capital and each other.
 The only other thing you might want to be ready with is the cost.

 Tolls for major roads entering larger cities are expensive as well as city parking.
 But elsewhere, it may be less costly but more unpredictable.
 Roads can be narrow and winding, while some may be closed in winter because of the snow.
 You can call or check the website of the authority for Norwegian roads (Norwegian Public Roads Administration) for updates about road conditions and other necessary information.

-When planning trips, you must take into account that a few of the routes you are going to take may be closed mostly because of the weather and dangers that may arise on those roads concerning the wildlife and the environment.
+When planning trips, you must take into account that a few of the best car routes you are going to take may be closed mostly because of the weather and dangers that may arise on those roads concerning the wildlife and the environment.
 Some roads may close at night or throughout the day in winter.